10 Composition Techniques in Photography to Improve Your Skills

 2. Rule of Thirds

-Have you ever tried to take a picture using the window or door as your frame?
-This technique is called with frame within the frame.
+Another creative techniques in photography is using a frame within a frame.
 It gives your picture a sense of depth.
-You can try to find any frame from any kind of object and it doesn’t have to be entirely surrounding the scene.
-With this interesting composition technique, you can bring the viewer’s eye easily toward the focus of your photograph.
+You can try to find any frame from any object, and it doesn’t have to be surrounding the scene.
+With this interesting composition technique, you can easily draw the viewer’s eye to the focus of your photograph.

-To explore this composition technique even further, you can widen you imagination and utilize natural frames, such as rock formation or anything that is shaped naturally, to bring the viewer’s attention and focus toward the main subject of your photograph.
+To explore this composition technique even further, you can widen your imagination and utilize natural frames, such as rock formations or other naturally shaped elements, to draw the viewer’s attention and focus to the main subject of your photograph.

 4. Golden Ration